If you tuned into the French Grand Prix this year, you may have spotted that the Formula 1 event has a rather unique trophy design.

 The original gorilla trophy featured a tricolore pattern, representing the French flag.
 The trophy for the 2021 race was plain white.

-This design hasn’t exactly gone down well with F1 viewers.
-Although the gorilla trophy has been listed as one of the main things to love about the French Grand Prix, some viewers on social media have been confused by the choice.
+This design didn’t exactly go down well with F1 viewers last years.
+Although the gorilla trophy has been listed as one of the main things to love about the French Grand Prix, some viewers on social media were confused by the choice.

 One F1 viewer tweeted: “Wtf is with the gorilla trophy?
 Weirdest trophy on the whole of the year.”